NetSAIL-UCI/Phoenix/README.md

 ## AdaptLab

-We emulate a 100K node cluster running several microservice-based applications to emulate real-world public clouds.
-We derive 18 microservice applications from Alibaba 2021 cluster traces using the methodology described in the paper XX.
-Refer to XX Section in this document to walk through how we derive the dependency graphs for Alibaba.
+In AdaptLab, we emulate a 100K node cluster running several microservice-based applications to emulate real-world public clouds.
+We derive 18 microservice applications from Alibaba 2021 cluster traces using the methodology described in this [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9774016).
+Refer to Section 3 in this paper to walk through how we derive the dependency graphs for Alibaba.

 Since these 18 microservice-based applications do not have information such as criticality of each microservice deployment and its resource information, we build a simulator that can test out different criticality tagging schemes and different resource assignment models.
 Currently, we support two automated criticality tagging schemes (Service-Level Tagging and Frequency-Based Tagging).
 Similarly, for resource assignment we support two models (Calls Per Minute - based and Azure Bin Packing).